MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-criteria-filters.md

 You can set a simple filter directly on a list within using the filter pane, namely a filter that displays only records with the same value as in the selected cell.
 Select a cell on the list, choose the drop-down arrow, and then choose the **Filter to This Value** action.
 Alternatively, press **Alt+F3**.

-### Setting Filters in Reports
+### Setting Filters in Reports and XMLports
-For reports, the filters are visible directly on the report request page.
+For reports and XMLports, the filters are visible directly on the request page.
 The request page displays the last used filters according to your selection in the **Use default values from** field.
 For more information, see [Using Saved Settings](ui-work-report.md#SavedSettings).

-The main **Filter** section shows the default filter fields that you use to delimit which records to include in the report.
+The main **Filter** section shows the default filter fields that you use to delimit which records to include in the report or XMLport.
 To add a filter, choose the **+ Filter** action, type the name of the field that you want to filter by, or pick a field from the drop-down list.

-In the **Filter totals by** section, you can adjust various dimensions that influence calculations in the report.
+In the **Filter totals by** section, you can adjust various dimensions that influence calculations in the report or XMLport.
 To add a filter, choose the **+ Filter** action, type the name of the field that you want to filter by, or pick a field from the drop-down list.

 ### Entering Filter Criteria
-Both in the filter pane and on a report request page, you enter your filter criteria in the box under the filter field.
+Both in the filter pane and on a request page, you enter your filter criteria in the box under the filter field.

 The type of the filter field determines which criteria you can enter.
 For example, filtering a field that has fixed values will only let you choose from those values.
 For more information about special filter symbols, see [Filter criteria](#FilterCriteria) and [Filter tokens](#FilterTokens).